ceylon/ceylon-examples-javafx/README.md

     ceylon compile

-Or, simply open the project into IntelliJ.
+Or, simply open the project in IntelliJ.

 ## Running